kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

    :label:`mid-est` A PSF selection process for the current mid/leaf-level node (yellow one) containing given parent PSF, intial PSF estimation for current node and sibbling node, candidate selection and finally PSF selection

+The computation time of these two steps in the reference implementation is improved by parallel computation of the nodes using threads.
+This is done while taking care of the necessary node order given by the region tree.
+The user can specify the number of threads.

 Joint PSF Estimation
 --------------------

 The first step is the initial PSF estimation for the current node.
 This estimation is done jointly on reference and matching view :math:`\{r,m\}` being more robust against noise.
 Since natural images typically contain edges, gradient maps of the latent image :math:`\nabla S` and the blurred image :math:`\nabla B` can be used for PSF estimation.
 In our case :math:`\nabla S` is the salient edge map of the current region deblurred with the parent PSF.
-This yields the following equation where a Tikhonov regularization is used to prefer small values distributed over the kernel:
+This yields the following equation for estimating the blur kernel *k* where a Tikhonov regularization is used to prefer small values distributed over the kernel:

 .. math:: :numbered: